 Here's an aerial view of the thatched beach umbrellas, and note the shaded walkway back to the "village" area, to keep you from burning your feet on the piping hot white sands.

-And behind the beach lie a couple of resorts, whre you can launch you trips to the estuary, old hotel, snorkelling or fishing.
+And behind the beach lie a couple of resorts, from which you can launch your trips to the estuary, old hotel, snorkelling or fishing.

 Here's a wide angle view of the Pomene estuary's entry point into the Indian Ocean:

-If you're used to the 5 minute transfer from the Sinfonia to Portuguese Island, expect much longer for a transfer from the ship to Pomene.
-The tender boats take some 80 people - the rubber ducks are no more, and the same boats used at Portuguese Island are also being used at Pomene.
-Get on a transfer as early in the morning as possible (first transfer is usually around 07h45), as all the good spots get taken up by those who are first there (and if the water gets rough during the day, they may stop transfers).
+If you're used to the 5 minute transfer from the Sinfonia to Portuguese Island, expect much longer for a transfer from the ship to Pomene; and the water to be rougher - you will ride through the swells/waves into the estuary, when we went at times the boat got airborne!
+There are 4 tender boats which each take some 80 people: the MSC Cuta, MSC Dorado, MSC Marlin and MSC Wahoo.
+Get on a transfer as early in the morning as possible, as all the good spots get taken up by those who are first there (and if the water gets rough during the day, they may stop transfers).
 The sea sand is scorching hot, so be sure to wear sandals.